Teagan-Wilson/PS-Log4J-finder/README.md

 Both versions include escaped and minimized versions designed to be able to run as a scheduled task.
 Personally I deployed this as a scheduled task via GPO running under system.

+The Graylog ip and ports need to be filled in on the graylog version.
+The Shared Network version needs the network path filled in.